 Works will be carefully planned to limit disruption to commuters and the local community.
 However, activities may create noise, dust and vibration typical of construction activities.

-A construction site will be established in the area to support the substation works.
+A construction site has been established in the area to support the substation works.
 The compound accommodates site facilities, equipment laydown and create a safe barrier between the construction site and pedestrians.

 Detours and signs will be in place during construction to ensure the safety of the community and workers.

 There may be some unavoidable disruption to rail services so the work can be undertaken safely.
 Bus replacement services will be provided during any planned disruptions.

 At times, out of hours works will also be required.
 Advance notification will be provided to local residents ahead of all out of hours construction activities.

 Works at the Sydenham Road substation project site and within the rail corridor are underway.

 Site establishment activities began in mid-2021 with major construction of the substation scheduled for late 2021.
 The substation will be completed by early 2022.